 But how can patients identify which hospitals are participating in CANDOR, and as such, may be inherently safer, as opposed to those who do not?
 Without accountability and oversight, any hospital can claim to be participating in CANDOR, when in fact, they may only use it for those cases that meet specific criteria.
 In order for patients to asses the probability of whether or not their chosen hospital carries a good safety record independent of their stance on CANDOR, there are several measures on which they can rely.
-In any state in the union, with the exception of Maryland, patients can check their hospital’s safety score.
-Patients can check their state’s hospital safety scores before committing to a high risk procedure, and they may also obtain data from government agencies that keep track of hospital errors and adverse events through the Freedom of Information Act.
+In any state in the union, patients can check their hospital’s safety score before committing to a high risk procedure, and they may also obtain data from government agencies that keep track of hospital errors and adverse events through the Freedom of Information Act.
 However, some data collected remains confidential, and patients will need to contact their Department of Health and Human Resources for specifics on what types of data are available.

-Another safety measure that patients can review before choosing a hospital is the nurse staffing to patient ratio at the hospital in which they wish to seek care.
+Another safety measure that patients can review before choosing a hospital is to check the nurse staffing to patient ratio at the hospital in which they wish to seek care.
 When financial budgets are stretched, administrators will sometimes try to control costs by reducing the number of caregivers on duty that may require nurses and doctors to take on unsafe patient loads that may result in a less than optimal patient to caregiver staffing ratio.
-In general, an ICU nurse should not have more than two ICU admissions at any given time, and floor nurses should not be in charge of more than six patients at any given time during the day shift hours.
-Evening and night shifts can safely carry slightly higher patient loads.
+In general, an ICU nurse should not have more than two ICU admissions at any given time, and floor nurses should not be in charge of more than four patients at any given time during the day.
+Evening and night shifts may carry slightly higher patient loads.
 Of course, there are situations that may arise to temporarily increase patient load that may be unavoidable, but if a hospital has higher than the recommended staffing ratios across the board, then it may be indicative of compromised patient safety.

 In implementing CANDOR, hospitals need to develop policies and plans to address the informational needs of all patients—not just those who qualify for a financial settlement.
 Patients that have experienced harm report that the typical deny and defend strategy that has been in place for decades leaves them no other option but to conclude that hospital administrators and risk management officers have little or no interest in the harm that they or their loved ones have experienced.
 In their failure to be transparent, administrators further demonstrate their willingness to allow the same errors to occur to other patients rather than address the problems that allowed the harm to occur.
 Patients report that the refusal to acknowledge the medical error is to deny the suffering of the patient and family, and as such prevent the healing that would result from eliminating the same error from happening to other patients and their families.
 The emotional damage that patients and their families suffer from the failure to honestly disclose errors can be lifelong.

 Hospitals that do not voluntarily participate in CANDOR, or who only participate when it is convenient for them may be ultimately orchestrating their own demise.
 The culture of medicine is changing, and health care institutions who try to hold on to archaic practices will have a hard road ahead.
-Patients are becoming more savvy about their health care and about their expectations from health care professionals.
+Patients are becoming more savvy about their health care and about their expectations from health care insritutions.
 Perhaps in the not so distant future, the implementation of CANDOR will become a mandatory practice.
 The Agency for Healthcare Research and Quality did not spend twenty-three million dollars to watch CANDOR self-destruct.
-Institutions who continue to place their bottom line before patient safety and human suffering will never be recognized as one that delivers optimal patient and family-centered care.
+Institutions who continue to place their bottom line before patient safety and human suffering will never be recognized as one that delivers optimal patient and family-centered care in the long run.
+The absence of transparency will identify those healthcare institutions who rely solely on dubious public relations campaigns to promote their image.
 If patient-centered care is the new norm, how will hospitals entrenched in deny and defend strategies pull themselves out of the muck in time to start practicing the polar opposite?
 It may take an act of Congress after all.
 It’s something to think about, and the answer may be just around the corner.

 Originally posted 2016-10-21 22:50:48.
 Republished by Blog Post Promoter